twrecked/hass-momentary/README.md

 # Turning on Debug

-If you do run into issues you can enable debug with the following configration.
+If you do run into issues you can enable debug with the following configuration.

 ```yaml
 logger: